terraframe/lipermi/README.markdown

 LipeRMI
 =======

 LipeRMI is a light-weight RMI implementation for Java.
 This fork adds asynchronous RMI functionality and has been well tested on Android and will be used in a production environment.
+This project is not limited to usage only on Android, it should work on any standard JVM.

 This project was forked from:
 https://github.com/jorgenpt/lipermi